Why Depression In Men Often Goes Unnoticed-đź’ś

 Men struggling with depression often feel tired, despite getting plenty of rest.
 This exhausting fatigue can make simple daily tasks like going to work or caring for their family feel impossible.

-physical pain in the form of headaches, back pain, or digestive problems without a clear cause.
-It's common for physical health issues linked to depression to show up as chronic pain, only to get dismissed and treated for surface level symptoms.
+They may also experience physical pain in the form of headaches, back pain, or digestive problems without a clear cause.
+It is common for physical health issues linked to depression to show up as chronic pain.
+These issues may be dismissed and treated only for surface-level symptoms.

 Why Male Depression Often Goes Unnoticed